Casino Night Fundraisers – Charity Casino Events – Charity Poker Tournaments

 Try to provide as accurate a head count as possible so the appropriate amount of equipment is supplied.
 Too much equipment on hand results in a bigger expense and having too few tables to accommodate your guests is one of the surest ways to spoil your event.

 We can staff the tables with our professional, fun, courteous dealers.
-However, you may consider asking for volunteers to staff some of the easier gaming tables, such as blackjack, in order to reduce your expenses.
+However, you may consider asking for volunteers to staff some of the easier gaming tables, in order to reduce your expenses.

 Arrange with your beverage supplier to be able to return all unopened bottles.
 This way